numbas/editor/docs/question/parts/numberentry.rst

 Number entry
 ^^^^^^^^^^^^

-Number entry parts ask the student to enter a number, which is marked if it is in a specified range.
+Number entry parts ask the student to enter a number, which is marked correct if it is in a specified range.

 You can find `the number entry part's built-in marking algorithm at GitHub <https://github.com/numbas/Numbas/blob/master/marking_scripts/numberentry.jme>`_.